Texas mass shooting suspect could be anywhere, sheriff says

 The attack happened near the town of Cleveland, north of Houston, on a street where some residents say neighbors often unwind by firing off guns.

+“It is kind of scary.
+You never know where he can be.
+I don’t think he will be here anymore,” she said.

+She said she didn’t know Oropesa well but occasionally saw him, his wife and son ride their horses on the street and believes the family have lived there five or six years.
+Pineda said neighbors have called authorities in the past to complain about the firing of weapons.

-Capers said the victims were between the ages of 8 and 31 years old and that all were believed to be from Honduras.
+The victims of Friday’s shooting were between the ages of 8 and 31 years old and all were believed to be from Honduras, Capers said.
 All were shot “from the neck up,” he said.
+A GoFundMe page was set up to repatriate the bodies of two victims, a mother and son, to their native country.

+Enrique Reina, Honduras’ secretary of foreign affairs and international cooperation, said on Twitter that the Honduran Consulate in Houston was contacting the families in connection with the repatriation of remains as well as U.S. authorities to keep apprised of the investigation.

+The suspect’s last name was originally given as Oropeza by authorities, but the FBI in Houston said in a Tweet on Sunday that it was now referring to him as Oropesa to “better reflect his identity in law enforcement systems.”
+The FBI said the case “remains a fluid investigation.”

 The attack was the latest act of gun violence in what has been a record pace of mass shootings in the U.S. so far this year, some of which have also involved semiautomatic rifles.